Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Introduction

 \subsection{Contributions}

 Throughout this work we provide analogous results for both matrix denoising and principal component analysis.
-Our main contributions are as follows: \begin{itemize} \item We establish nonasymptotic distributional theory in the form of Berry-Esseen theorems for linear functions of eigenvectors $\a\t\uhatj$ in the presence of small eigengaps about the quantity $\a\t\uj\uj\t\uhatj$, which is a biased centering term.
-We then provide similar results for a bias-corrected estimator about the quantity $\a\t\uj$, where the bias correction is computed directly from data assuming knowledge of the noise variance $\sigma^2$.
-Our Berry-Esseen bounds clearly demonstrate the effect of bias, signal strength, and small eigengaps on the rate of convergence.
-As a corollary we provide entrywise distributional theory for individual eigenvectors. \item We then study the problem of statistical inference for $\a\t\uj$, and we provide fully data-driven estimators for the bias and variance without assuming knowledge of the noise variance $\sigma^2$.
-We show that these estimators yield approximately valid confidence intervals, and we apply these results to obtain approximately valid uncertainty quantification for entries of individual eigenvectors. \end{itemize} Unlike previous work, our procedures are fully data-driven and do not require any sample splitting, and to the best of our knowledge, these results are the first to provide valid confidence intervals for linear functions of eigenvectors in these settings under nearly optimal signal-to-noise ratio conditions without any sample splitting.
-It is worth emphasizing that our results continue to hold even in the ``large eigengaps'' regime, and our distributional results reveal a novel phenomenon on the role of ``close eigenvalues'' in the rate of convergence.
-Our proofs are based on higher-order asymptotic expansions that allow us to identify leading-order terms and isolate several residual terms that are closely related to certain ``eigenvalue bias'' quantities.
-Together with several deterministic matrix-analytic results, the form of the residual terms allow us to decouple statistical randomness even when eigengaps may be small, enabling the sharp concentration required to prove our main results.
+Our main contributions are as follows: \begin{itemize} \item We establish distributional theory for linear functions of eigenvectors $\a\t\uhatj$ in the presence of small eigengaps about the quantity $\a\t\uj\uj\t\uhatj$, which is a biased centering term.
+We also provide similar results for a bias-corrected estimator about the quantity $\a\t\uj$, where the bias correction is computed directly from data assuming knowledge of the noise variance $\sigma^2$. \item We then study the problem of statistical inference for $\a\t\uj$, and we provide fully data-driven estimators for the bias and variance without assuming knowledge of the noise variance $\sigma^2$.
+We show that these estimators yield approximately valid confidence intervals. \item We provide lower bounds demonstrating that the resulting confidence intervals achieve the optimal length up to universal constants over all confidence intervals with a desired level of coverage. \end{itemize} Unlike previous work, our procedures are fully data-driven and do not require any sample splitting, and to the best of our knowledge, these results are the first to provide valid confidence intervals for linear functions of eigenvectors in these settings under nearly optimal signal-to-noise ratio conditions without any sample splitting.
+It is worth emphasizing that our results continue to hold even in the ``large eigengaps'' regime.